fury-gl/fury/docs/source/posts/2022/2022-07-06-week-5-praneeth.rst

     :align: center
     :width: 300

 Also along with this, I managed to add the `polyline` feature on user interactions.
-This creation isn't that smooth but works as intended.
+This creation isn't that smooth, but works as intended.

 `Poly Line <https://github.com/ganimtron-10/fury/tree/polyline>`_